Scaling Qubit Readout with Hardware Efficient Machine Learning Architectures: Evaluations

 \subheading{Scalability}

 The FNN used by the baseline design~\cite{Lienhard2022} cannot be efficiently implemented in hardware, making its use for the surface code impractical.
 This is because the signal output stream from the ADC for every group of multiplexed qubits needs to be transferred to software for discrimination, thus requiring a tremendous amount of bandwidth for large numbers of qubits while increasing the latency of discrimination.
 In comparison, \ours~can be efficiently implemented in hardware, with resource utilization numbers shown in Figure~\ref{fig:fpga}(a).
-Assuming that 80\% of resources are available for readout on an RFSoC controller like QICK~\cite{stefanazzi2022qick}, a single RFSoC can potentially read out 50+ qubits with extremely low latency.
+Assuming that 80\% of resources are available for readout on an RFSoC controller like QICK~\cite{stefanazzi2022qick}, a single RFSoC can potentially read out more than 50 qubits with extremely low latency.
+This is in stark contrast to the baseline design which at best can read out a single group of multiplexed qubits per RFSoC.
+FPGAs such as the Virtex Ultrascale+ have larger fabrics, but do not offer the scalability advantages and cost-effectiveness offered by RFSoCs~\cite{stefanazzi2022qick, presto} for quantum control applications.

 \subheading{Effect of fast readout} The error-correction cycles of the surface code may benefit from the flexibility to alter the readout duration for each qubit individually.
 Reducing the readout duration for all qubits while preserving the cumulative accuracy helps shorten the error-correction cycle's duration.
 This complements other schemes that aim to make error-correction cycles more scalable~\cite{versluis2017scalable}.
 As shown in Figure~\ref{fig:fpga}(b), reducing the readout duration by 25\% results in a significant reduction in the syndrome cycle time for state-of-the-art quantum processing systems.
 For processors with faster gates~\cite{weber}, the effect of a shorter readout duration is more pronounced.